canbalkya/Hermony/README.md

-# Harmolor
+# Hermony
-Harmolor is to provide a rough understanding of how a design object in design can stand.
+Hermony is to provide a rough understanding of how a design object in design can stand.
 This application was made especially for software developers.